Last updated on September 8, 2023 for Fall 2024 Admissions.

-- Students who are enrolled in other graduate programs at the University of Washington and who also want training in mathematics.
-The department typically provides no financial support for these students.
+We are in the process of revising the role of our Master’s Program.
+While we revise the Master's Program, it will mainly serve students who are enrolled in other graduate programs at the University of Washington and who also want training in mathematics.
+The department provides no financial support for these students.

-Since all entry-level graduate courses are yearlong sequences beginning in the autumn, applications for admission are normally accepted only for Autumn Quarter.
-Applications for admission with financial support (Teaching Assistantships or Fellowships) must be complete by January 1 for admission the following autumn.
+Since all entry-level graduate courses are year-long sequences beginning in the autumn, applications for admission are normally accepted only for autumn quarter.
+Applications must be complete by December 8 for admission the following autumn.

 - Admission Requirements